Travinkel/belsign-photo-doc/docs/project/handouts/ProjectDescription.md

 Solution
 Belman would like a system that is able to

-Attach images to an order number and save them to a DB Autogenerate QC reports
+Attach images to an orderAggregate number and save them to a DB Autogenerate QC reports
 Enable sending of emails with QC documentation directly to customers It is also important that the GUI is

-Very user friendly, as production workers are non-technical, must be easy to add pictures and follow the process Able to generate a report preview
+Very user friendly, as production workers are non-technical, must be easy to add pictures and follow the process Able to generate a reportAggregate preview
 The system must be designed to be tablet friendly (requirement), as it ultimately must run on a tablet (not a requirement) The system has multiple user groups